Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 select partition 1:

-Note: Your PC won’t boot from USB drives if not configured to do so.
-To boot from a flash drive, you’ll need to change the boot order for it on the PC’s Boot tab in BIOS or UEFI settings.
-USB flash drive must be placed first in the boot order priority on the Boot tab.
+Note: Your PC won’t USB flash drive must be placed first in the order priority on the tab.from USB drives if not configured to do so.
+To from a flash drive, you’ll need to change the order for it on the PC’s tab in BIOS or UEFI settings.

-Also, note that the No bootable device error can arise when your hard drive isn’t first in the boot order.
-For example, the issue would arise on a PC configured to boot from CD drive that includes a blank DVD.
-Ejecting the DVD or selecting your hard drive as the first boot device would then fix the issue.
+Also, note that the Nodevice error can arise when your hard drive isn’t first in the order.
+For example, the issue would arise on a PC configured to from CD drive that includes a blank DVD.
+Ejecting the DVD or selecting your hard drive as the first would then fix the issue.

 3. Run a Check Disk scan